 All the steps that we did to setup the two tracking URLs will be the same as we discussed for call-to-action.
 The only difference is the value of utm_content in your UTM tracking URLs.

 Let’s say we want to compare if tweets in the morning at 9 am have more clicks or tweets at 4 pm.
 We can create two URLs , one with

 You can use your own convention to track time, but make it obvious.
 You and your team should be able to understand it easily in looking at traffic reports.
 Also, make sure that the tweets are identical in every other way except the tracking URLs.

 Now you can schedule these tweets with Buffer and you are all done.
 Measure the results as before.

-It doesn’t mean if you are not directly spending money on tweets that they are free.
-If you don’t measure what resonates with your audience, you are losing money.
-Tweets should be optimized for keywords, call-to-action, landing pages.
-Just like paid ads.
+Just because you are not directly spending money on tweets, it doesn’t mean that it’s free.
+If you don’t measure what resonates with your audience, then you will be losing money.
+Tweets should be optimized for keywords, call-to-action, landing pages, just like paid ads.

 If You Would Like to Learn More About How to Utilize UTM Parameters, Check Out These Articles: